Hahm Eun-jung: 2018–present: New agency and solo career

 In January 2018, Hahm confirmed her departure from MBK after her contract expired.
-In February 2018, Hahm signed an exclusive management contract with UFO Production, making her the company's first-ever artist.
+In February, Hahm signed an exclusive management contract with UFO Production, making her the company's first-ever artist.
 UFO Production, a subsidiary of technology company Pobis TNC, is more known for producing the MBC TV weekend drama Money Flower.
-On May 24, 2018, it was confirmed that Hahm was cast in the upcoming KBS's drama Lovely Horribly, starring Park Si-hoo and Song Ji-hyo.
+On May 24, it was confirmed that Hahm was cast in KBS's romantic comedy-drama Lovely Horribly, starring Park Si-hoo and Song Ji-hyo.
 On February 26, 2019, it was announced that Hahm would be the narrator for the Korea-Vietnam co-production documentary named The Muse Story, which will be broadcast on KBS World.
-On October 14, 2020, her label announced that Hahm will star in upcoming film called “I will sing” as a singer.
+On October 14, 2020, her label announced that Hahm will star in an upcoming film called "I will sing" as a singer.

-Hahm was cast in the leading role of the TV drama A Fool's Dream, which aired on KBS1 on every weekday from March 29, 2021, until October 1.
-On July 15, 2021, Hahm left Cabin 74 after her contract expired.
-On September 27, 2021, Hahm signed an exclusive contract with Management Koo.

-On February 15, 2023, Hahm was confirmed to be part of the main cast of JTBC's variety program Differential Class for its new season which premiers on March 5.
-Differential Class is a popular informative and award-winning show which premiered in 2017 with a peak rating of 5%.
-It also has over 500K followers and over 200M Views on YouTube.